Tuesday, 27 June 2017

 We searched the length of the street, and ended up back where we had started, at the roundabout near the bridge, where there was a pizzeria called le Grillardin.

 The main building was unremarkable, but at the back there was an expansive terrace covered with awnings, where people were already eating.
 Although it was a hot evening, we felt cool amongst the tubs of greenery.

 We began with the usual glasses of rosé, which arrived with a plate of little savoury pastries.
 It was a long time since we had eaten, so they were much appreciated.

 Then we had a green salad while we waited for our pizzas to be cooked.
 The red wine came chilled in an ice bucket, in deference to the weather.

-We have a rule that, because pizzas are so readily available, we do not order them unless there is nothing else to eat, which was the case here.
+Because pizzas are so readily available, we have a rule that we do not order them unless there is nothing else to eat, which was the case here.
 These ones were delicious – Keith’s was loaded with ham, and mine had sun-dried tomatoes and a crown of egg.

 Just as we were polishing off the last scraps, we heard thunder, whereupon light rain began to drift down.
 By the time we had paid the bill the rain was more serious, and it rapidly got worse.

 Unfortunately, I had not thought to bring my rain cape, although Keith had.
 He nobly tried to share, but the result was that we were both soaked to the skin before we had even crossed the bridge.